-Public services need to build on the change and innovation of the past few years...to unlock further efficiencies, environmental gains and an improved service offer.

-Increase the use of data, including shared data, across public services to inform decision making and service reform, building on the successful approach adopted during the pandemic.

-Take an integrated approach to the management of public sector land, buildings and services in localities, responding to the needs and strengths of each community, including existing and planned communities.

-Increase levels of citizen engagement in decision making, particularly from civically disengaged groups and young people, exploring a joint approach to citizen engagement and consultation.

-Lead public services that respond to and reflect the diversity of the city, including responding to and implementing in full the recommendations of the Race Equality Taskforce.
+Priority 1 Increase the use of data, including shared data, across public services to inform decision-making and service reform, building on the successful approach adopted during the pandemic.
+2 Take an integrated approach to the management of public sector land, buildings, and services in localities, responding to the needs and strengths of each community, including existing and planned communities.
+3 Increase levels of citizen engagement in decision making, particularly from civically disengaged groups and young people, exploring a joint approach to citizen engagement and consultation.
+4 Lead public services that respond to and reflect the diversity of the city, including responding to and implement in full the recommendations of the Race Equality Taskforce.